aws-amplify/docs/docs/cli/graphql-transformer/auth.md

 }
 ```

-Let's assume that when I call this mutation I am logged in as `someuser@my-domain.com`.
+Let's assume that when I call this mutation I am logged in with email as username alias.
 The result would be:

 ```json
 {